Loloppe/BeatSaber_BeatmapScanner/README.md

 The algorithm currently use:
 + Average swing distance as base
-+ Average angle strain + type for tech
++ Average angle strain + type + inverted for tech
-+ Average note per second for speed
++ Average intensity for speed

 To fix:
 - Some maps with Mapping Extension still end up being analyzed for some reason (it shouldn't).
 Haven't really tested much, I don't use those plugins.
-- Some time the UI seems to broke and the label start duplicating, couldn't reproduce it properly.